ni/semi-test-library-dotnet/docs/UserGuide/CustomInstrumentSupport.md

 The `ICustomInstrument` and `ICustomInstrumentFactory` interfaces are used to define concrete class implementations for wrapping the instrument's driver API.
 The `ICustomInstrumentFactory` concrete class implementation is responsible for initially constructing the appropriate concrete `ICustomInstrument` object and designating the `InstrumentTypeId` to be used within the pin map definition.
+Separate implementations of `ICustomInstrument` and `ICustomInstrumentFactory` are required for each type of custom instrument, or `InstrumentTypeId`, that you plan to support.

 > [!NOTE]
-> Provide separate implementations of `ICustomInstrument` and `ICustomInstrumentFactory` for each type of custom Instrument or `InstrumentTypeId` that are to be supported.
-> In general, there will be a specific `InstrumentTypeId` based on how different instrument channels are grouped and defined within the pin map.
+> Typically, the `InstrumentTypeId` can be used to identify how different instrument channels are intended to be grouped and defined within the pin map.
 Refer to [How to Configure the Pin Map](#5-how-to-configure-the-pin-map) for more details.

 Additionally, for each custom instrument type, you must write high-level methods to Setup and Cleanup the instrument driver session.
 This is done by utilizing the concrete implementation of the `ICustomInstrumentFactory` interface with the `Initialize` and `Close` methods provided by the `InitializeAndClose` class.